+DELEGATION AUTHORITY

-DELEGATION AUTHORITY The vice president for business services is designated as investment officer of the College District and is responsible for investment decisions and activities.
+The vice president for business services is designated as investment officer of the College District and is responsible for investment decisions and activities.
 The vice president for business services shall establish and maintain written procedures for the operation of the investment program, consistent with this investment policy.
-The vice president for business services shall attend at least ten hours of training relating to these duties every two years.
+The vice president for business services shall attend at least ten hours of training relating to these duties every two years, beginning on the first day of the College District's fiscal year.
 Training must be from an independent source and not the College District.